|This feature is only available in Analytics 360, part of Google Marketing Platform.

 Click the Floodlight option on the Explorer tab to see Floodlight conversion data in most other reports.
 You can also select Floodlight dimensions and metrics when creating custom reports and segments.

-Learn more about DoubleClick Campaign Manager and Analytics:
+Learn more about Campaign Manager 360 and Analytics:

 Learn more about the reports and features mentioned in this article: